-13.13 For Officials
+14.13 For Officials

-- 1) If available, please provide a changing or meeting room that officials can use pre- and post-match. - 2) Please provide two chairs behind score table in the restricted area for the officials and their belongings. - 3) Introduce officials to any host management or security personnel on site.
+- 1) If available, please provide a changing or meeting room that officials can use pre- and post-match. - 2) Please provide two chairs behind the score table in the restricted area for the officials and their belongings. - 3) Introduce officials to any host management or security personnel on site.

-13.14 Line Judges
+14.14 Line Judges (If using line judges)

-- 1) Coaches, please provide pre-season instruction on performing line judge duties as set forth in the NFHS rules book. - 2) It is not the official's responsibility to teach players to be a line judge. - 3) Please provide 1-2 (2 max) lines people to the pre-match conference with the R1. - 4) Please have pre-determined line judge(s) for each contest.
+- 1) Coaches, please provide pre-season instruction on performing line judge duties as set forth in the NFHS rules book. - 2) Please provide 1-2 (2 max) lines people to the pre-match conference with the R1. - 3) Please have a pre-determined line judge(s) for each contest. - 4) High school students may not serve as line judges for varsity contests only.

-13.15 Substitutions
+14.15 Substitutions

-- 1) Per NFHS rule, the head coach should signal the mechanics to the officials in order to be recognized.
+Per NFHS rule, the head coach should signal the mechanics to the officials in order to be recognized.
 Verbal communication is secondary.
 If a head coach is sitting, it is requested that they stand and present the signal as motion aids the officials.
-(Sitting at the bench and yelling SUB will not necessarily get the desired action, especially in a noisy gym.) - 2) A substitution will be recognized when a head coach signals the request or when a legal bench player enters the sub-zone. - 3) Only one request per dead ball and all subs must be up at the same time. - 4) Officials prefer the substitute does their best to center themselves in the sub-zone. - 5) Next sub(s) should be ready and waiting just outside the sub-zone. - 6) A player on court standing or yelling sub across from the sub-zone will not be recognized as a substitution request.
+(Sitting at the bench and yelling SUB will not necessarily get the desired action, especially in a noisy gym.)

+- 2) A substitution will be recognized when a head coach signals the request or when a legal bench player enters the sub-zone. - 3) Only one request per dead ball and all subs must be up at the same time. - 4) Officials prefer the substitute does their best to center themselves in the sub-zone. - 5) Next sub(s) should be ready and waiting just outside the sub-zone. - 6) A player on court standing or yelling sub across from the sub-zone will not be recognized as a substitution request.

-13.16 Time-Outs
+14.16 Time-Outs

 - 1) Per NFHS rule, the head coach should signal the mechanics "T" to the officials in order to be recognized.
 Verbal communication is secondary.
 If a head coach is sitting, it is requested they stand and give the signal as motion aids the officials.
 (Sitting at the bench and yelling T-O will not necessarily get the desired action, especially in a noisy gym.) - 2) Only the head coach or playing captain can request a T-O. - 3) During T-O, teams are limited to the area between the attack and end lines, in front of their bench or on their court within those limits above. - 4) Players or coaches cannot be in the subzone or beyond the end line extended. - 5) Players and coaches can be on their court, but not in front of the attack line. - 6) No water bottles on the court at any time.
-(Team delay sanction if water is spilled on court or in front of bench.) - 7) Team must be on court by the end-horn.
-Please start moving to court after 15s warning whistle.
+(Team delay sanction if water is spilled on court or in front of the bench.) - 7) Team must be on court by the end-horn.
+Please start moving to court after the 15s warning whistle.

-13.17 Electronic / Video Devices
+14.17 Electronic / Video Devices